apache/tvm/docs/dev/virtual_machine.rst

 Instruction Set
 ~~~~~~~~~~~~~~~

-The critical design choice of a VM is the instruction set and their representation.
+The choices of an instruction set and instruction representation are the most critical design decisions for a VM.
-The current representation of the instructions is a tagged union, containing the op-code and the data payload.
-An important design decision is the level of abstraction of the instructions, and how they take their data, that is RISC vs. CISC and fixed-width instruction encoding vs. variable length.
-The current version is closer to CISC with complex instructions like AllocTensor, and is variable length due to the inclusion of the shape as part of the instruction.
-The current instruction set is very high level and corresponds roughly to high level operations in Relay.
+The current representation of the instructions is a tagged union containing the op-code and the data payload.
+An important design decision is the level of abstraction of the instructions (RISC vs. CISC) and how they take their data (fixed-width instruction encoding vs. variable-length encoding).
+The current version is closer to CISC, with complex instructions like AllocTensor, and is variable-length due to the inclusion of the shape as part of the instruction.
+The current instruction set is very high-level and corresponds roughly to high-level operations in Relay.

 Ret
 ^^^